ssMMiles/discord-api-proxy/README.md

 A transparent proxy for handling Discord's API ratelimits.

 ## Todo
- - Metrics
- - Finish/cleanup route specific ratelimiting, not tested much
+ - Fix race condition in global ratelimit
  - Refactor everything, it's a mess

 ## Usage

-Once up and running, just send any requests you would normally send to `https://discord.com/api/v*` to `http://YOURPROXY/api/v*`.
+Once up and running, just send your normal requests to `http://YOURPROXY/api/v*` instead of `https://discord.com/api/v*`.

-You'll get back all the same responses as Discord, except when one would have hit a 429 - then you'll get a 429 from the proxy instead with `x-sent-by-proxy` and `x-ratelimit-bucket` headers.
+You'll get back all the same responses, except when you would have hit a ratelimit - then you'll get a 429 from the proxy with `x-sent-by-proxy` and `x-ratelimit-bucket` headers

-When you do hit a 429, you can just retry the request until it works.
+If you hit a 429, you can just retry the request until it works.
 If that's happening a lot, just stop hitting them.

 #### Environment Variables
 Name | Description